Southern Utah Chapter of the Old Spanish Trails Association

 Chapter Meeting Place and Time

-Meetings will generally be held at 7PM on the second Wednesday of each month in the Enoch City Office Building, 900 East Midvalley Road, Enoch, UT.
-The next meeting is to be held on 9 Apr, 2008 at 7 PM.
+Meetings will generally be held at 7PM on the second Wednesday every other month in the Enoch City Office Building, 900 East Midvalley Road, Enoch, UT.
+The next meeting is to be held on 11 June, 2008 at 7 PM.

 In addition, the chapter plans regular fieldtrips to Old Spanish Trail sites.
 These filed trips will be announced at the chapter meetings, local newspapers, and this website.
 See Chapter News below for dates and times.